 BE WARNED!
 OVER VOLTAGE!

 Not all 13.8 Volt power supplies incorporate an over-voltage protection circuit.
 I have a Watson W-30AM.
 This is a lovely supply, but there’s no crowbar protection.
 Imagine your £2000 radio suddenly having 25 Volts shoved up it… BANG!
 End of radio!
-I also have a Palstar PS-30M 30 Amp PSU.
+I also have a couple of Palstar PS-30M 30 Amp PSUs.
 Again, no over-voltage protection.
 I lost a nice Yaesu 1500M 2 metre radio earlier this year… it didn’t like 25 Volts!

 Pictured below is a protection circuit I’ve knocked up.
 It blows the fuse if the voltage from the power supply rises above 15 Volts.
 It uses a 40 Amp thyristor so it’s more than capable of blowing a 25 Amp fuse.
 I’m using a 6.3 Amp fuse because that’s all I had.
 Also, the small radios running from this power supply aren’t current hungry.
 By the way, I wouldn’t rely on the power supply’s short circuit protection to cut the power.
 Use a fuse!